13 days from Copenhagen to St. Petersburg

 Guided sightseeing, visit the Lutheran Cathedral, Sibelius Monument, and the open-air market; farewell dinnerST.
 PETERSBURG

-.
 Morning sightseeing with a Local Guide features the Church of Our Savior and the Stock Exchange on the way to Christiansborg Palace, where you visit the elegant ROYAL RECEPTION ROOMS.
 Drive past the National Museum and the Royal Theater, and stop for pictures of Amalienborg Palace with its lovely flower gardens, and of the wistful LITTLE MERMAID.
 In the afternoon, exciting optional excursions are available.
-Tonight, visit TIVOLI GARDENS (mid-April to mid-September), the city’s colorful amusement park.
-(B)Day 3 Copenhagen–Gothenburg, Sweden–Oslo, Norway.
+Tonight, visit TIVOLI GARDENS (mid-April to mid-Sept.), the city’s colorful amusement park.
+(B)Day 3 COPENHAGEN–GOTHENBURG, SWEDEN–OSLO, NORWAY.

-.
 Stockholm, scene of Stieg Larsson’s Millennium, is settled on 14 islands between Lake Mälar and the Baltic Sea.
-Your included morning sightseeing with a Local Guide features the Royal Palace; Riddarholm Church; the festive blue and gold chambers in the CITY HALL, where the annual Nobel Prize banquet is held; and a walk through the OLD TOWN.
-Later, choose from our exciting optional excursions to make the most of your stay.
-(B)Day 7 Stockholm–Overnight Cruise to Helsinki, Finland.
+Morning sightseeing with a Local Guide includes the Royal Palace; Riddarholm Church, a walk through the OLD TOWN, and the festive blue and gold chambers in the CITY HALL, where the annual Nobel Prize banquet is held.
+Later, choose from our optional excursions to make the most of your stay.
+(B)Day 7 STOCKHOLM–OVERNIGHT CRUISE TO HELSINKI, FINLAND.

-Guided sightseeing starts with the Winter Palace complex, now home of the world-famous HERMITAGE MUSEUM.
-Next, drive along elegant Nevsky Prospect and visit ST. ISAAC’S CATHEDRAL.
-(B)Day 12 St. Petersburg.
+Guided sightseeing starts with the Winter Palace complex, now home of the world-famous HERMITAGE MUSEUM, with celebrated works by Rembrandt, Leonardo da Vinci.
+(B)Day 12 ST. PETERSBURG.

 Your vacation ends with breakfast this morning.
 (B)Meals